ProofBridge: Auto-Formalization of Natural Language Proofs in Lean via Joint Embeddings: Experimental Evaluation

-For validation, we curate \textsc{miniF2F-Test-PF} by combining two versions of miniF2F-test~\citep{zheng2021minif2f}, a widely-used auto-formalization benchmark, using the Lean v4.15.0 version~\citep{AIMO_minif2f_test_2025} and obtaining missing NL proofs from~\cite{yangky11_miniF2F_lean4_2025}.
 For training, we construct \textsc{NuminaMath-Lean-PF} from NuminaMath-LEAN~\citep{wang2025kimina}, containing 104,155 competition-level problems in algebra, geometry, number theory, combinatorics, and calculus.
 Each instance pairs an NL theorem $T_{\text{NL}}$ with a human-written Lean v4.15.0 theorem $T_{\text{FL}}$; 38,951 include FL proofs $P_{\text{FL}}$ (30\% human-written, rest by KiminaProver), forming $\{T_{\text{NL}}, \langle T_{\text{FL}}, P_{\text{FL}}\rangle\}$.
-Next, we prepare \textsc{NuminaMath-Lean-PF} via the following steps.
+Next, we prepare \textsc{NuminaMath-Lean-PF} via the following steps:

-\textbf{Formal Verification and Repair.} Each FL pair is type-checked in Lean~\citep{lean4repl}.
+\textbf{Formal Verification and Repair.} Each $\langle T_{\text{FL}}, P_{\text{FL}}\rangle$ is type-checked using Lean REPL~\citep{lean4repl}.
 About 6\% (2,337) failed due to syntax, library mismatches, or incomplete proofs.
 These were automatically repaired via Gemini-2.5-Pro: error messages and locations are extracted from Lean, used to prompt the LLM for corrections, and re-verified iteratively up to five times.
-All errors were successfully fixed, showing most issues were syntactic rather than mathematical.